aleksimo/techwriter/docs/examples/dw.md

 title: Configure Skill
 ---

-Once you install the Digital Worker, configure it before running for the first time.
+Once you install the Digital Worker (DW), configure it before running for the first time.

-You can configure multiple variations, or sets of parameters, for AMM.
+You can configure multiple variations, or sets of parameters, for a DW.
 For example, a different media provider or a set of keywords per variation.
 For more information, see the [release notes](https://example.com).

 ### Credentials